-PERTINENT FINDINGS: This review article provides an overview on the current developments in immune checkpoint imaging.
-Various preclinical studies have shown proof of principle for visualizing target expression levels in the tumor tissue and infiltration of target-expressing immune cells into the tumor microenvironment.
-Checkpoint imaging has been shown to be feasible for monitoring expression-level changes upon treatment and may be used to predict responses to checkpoint blockade therapy.
-On the basis of these promising findings, numerous clinical studies have been initiated.
+In this review article, an overview on the current developments in immune checkpoint imaging is provided.
+Various preclinical studies have shown proof-of-principle for visualizing target expression levels in the tumor tissue and infiltration of target-expressing immune cells into the tumor microenvironment.
+Checkpoint imaging was shown to be feasible for monitoring expression level changes upon treatment and it may be used to predict responses to checkpoint blockade therapy.
+Based on these promising findings, and numerous clinical studies have been initiated.